nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/grouping-data-/how-to-add-groups-to-report.md

 ## Adding a group to a Report using Report Designer

-1. Click the Report selector button located in the upper left hand of the [Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).
-This makes the report active in the Properties window.
+1. Click the Report selector button located in the upper left hand of the[Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%})

-1. Click the __Groups__ ellipsis.
+1. Click the__Groups__ellipsis.

 1. Follow these steps for each group:

    1. Click Add button - a new unbound group will be added to the __Groups__ collection.